 - Better Answer: “I haven’t been in a formal mentor program, but I have taken it upon myself to take the last two new hires that were brought into our department under my wing.
 When I came into the department, no one really watched out for me, and I saw an opportunity to improve the onboarding process.
 “When the last new hire came on board, I made it a point to take them to coffee on their first day and just introduce myself.
 Give them some ideas about the culture and what it took to succeed in my opinion within the company.
 I made sure to introduce Johnny to other folks on the team and made it a point to meet with him twice a week for just a few minutes to make sure he had an opportunity to ask questions.
 One thing that I am proud of is that when John did make a mistake, he came to me to ask for some advice.
 We were able to talk about the process, get the problem fixed, and actually improved the process in the way.”

-At the top of the page in the Navigation tab is a link to some common interview questions with behavioral interviewing minded answers.
+I can’t stress enough how important the specific answer is.
 Practice with someone and ask them to listen for your examples.
 I have yet to meet anyone that can be asked 10 questions and give 10 examples, so if you feel like you have this handled, ask a friend to practice interviewing you.
 I dare you!